This post may contain affiliate links. Please read my full disclosure policy here.

 Just before you board, change your baby into an overnight diaper and slather her with diaper rash cream.
 Diaper-changing facilities might be available onboard, but depending on turbulence, napping, etc., you might not have a good chance to use them.

-Make sure everyone who is able tries to use the potty.
+Make sure everyone who is able tries to use the potty before you board.
 Consider putting Pull-Ups on newly potty-trained children just in case.
-I have vivid memories of sprinting down the aisle of the plane to run for the airplane bathroom after my 3-year-old child realized he had to pee seconds after the “fasten seatbelt sign” had come on for landing.
+I have vivid memories of sprinting down the aisle of the plane to run for the bathroom seconds after landing because my 3-year-old child realized he had to pee as soon as the “fasten seatbelt sign” had come on.
 The little trooper did manage to hold it, but I was glad I had a Pull-Up on him just in case

 ON THE PLANE WITH A CHILD UNDER 5